ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```python
 mainMap = aprx.listMaps("Main Map")[0]
 ```
-Now that we have a map object named `mainMap`, we can use it a base map method to
+Now that we have a map object named `mainMap`, we can use it a base map method to change the basemap to a light gray canvas.